 2. With mapping competitions for cash prizes by entering maps they draw themselves using our online tool.

 3. With THIS lively website, backed by social media channels and full of clear issue background, citizen stories and opportunities to participate.

 4. With tips on how participants can share their maps and their views on gerrymandering with their elected officials.

-Winners of regional-level contests will then face off for statewide honors, with prizes of up to $5,000 at stake.
-For now, the contest will operate in three regions: East, Central and West.
+Winners of regional-level contests then face off for statewide honors, with prizes of $5,000 at stake.
+The contest operates in three regions: East, Central and West.
 It’s free to enter with no hidden costs to participate.
 Enter as many different maps as you like.

 Also: You can enter a map either as an individual or as part of a group.
 It could be your church, a service club, community group, book club, softball team, or just the gang you hang out with at the gym.
 If you win, the check can be made out to the group.

 In the school and college divisions, classrooms or school clubs can enter as groups, too.